apy-h/dna-alignment-algos/README.md

 * **Global Alignment 2**: this is the string representation of the second inputted sequence aligned with gaps to the first.
 * **Global Alignment Score**: this is an integer (positive or negative) that represents how similar the two sequences are when aligned.
 * **Local Alignment 1**: it is part or all of the first inputted sequence (with all the same nucleotides in the same order) with gaps inserted to increase its alignment with part or all of the second inputted sequence of the pair.
-* **Local Alignment 2**: this is the string representation of the second inputted sequence aligned with gaps to the first.
+* **Local Alignment 2**: this is the string representation of part or all of the second inputted sequence aligned with gaps to the first.
 * **Local Alignment Score**: this is a positive integer that represents how similar the aligned portions of the two sequences are.

 ***